 Hedges portrays the young-adult version of LaBeouf, while LaBeouf plays his own father.
 “A Quiet Place” star Jupe portrays the younger version of LaBeouf and Maika Monroe plays an aspiring actress named Sandra.
 LaBeouf is now 32.

 Alma Har’el directed from LaBeouf’s script.
-Producers are Automatik’s Brian Kavanaugh-Jones, Daniela Taplin Lundberg of Stay Gold Features, and Christopher Leggett of Delirio Films.
+Producers are Automatik’s Brian Kavanaugh-Jones, Daniela Taplin Lundberg of Stay Gold Features, Christopher Leggett of Delirio Films, and Anita Gou from Kindred Spirit.
 Automatik’s Fred Berger is executive producing.
 The film also stars Natasha Lyonne, Martin Starr, Byron Bowers and Laura San Giacomo.

 Amazon paid $5 million for the global rights following the premiere of “Honey Boy” at this year’s Sundance Film Festival.
 Amazon also bought domestic rights for the Mindy Kaling comedy “Late Night” for $13 million and spent $14 million apiece for the rights to “The Report” and “Brittany Runs a Marathon.”